Soil

 didn’t work as well in the Southwest, where the pH content of

 soils is much higher, he said.
-He went back to the inventor, Alan
+He went back to the inventor,

-Sonnenburg of Brisbane, Australia, who, it turned out, was
+Alan Sonnenburg of Brisbane, Australia, who, it turned out, was

-developing a new formula designed to work in all soil conditions.
+developing a new formula designed to work in all soil

-process called lithification in nature, he said.
+overnight through a process called lithification in nature, he

 Sherwin pointed out that a French materials scientists — Joseph